ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 ?>
 ```

-When you are naming a class in PHP it is advisable to use `Pascal Case` with `_` as separator, which most of the PHP developer do it.
+When you are naming a class in PHP it is advisable to use `Pascal Case` with `_` as a separator, which most PHP developers do it.

 Additionally, when working with variables and properties in a class it's important to remember  that both `private and protected` inside must be declared with `_` (underscore) such as:
 ```